 In architecture, a section is a cutaway view of the building exposing that which cannot be directly seen.
 In The Section Magazine, we aim to provide that same exposure by producing nuanced and impartial content.
 Journalism is the first draft of history and we aim to contribute positively to the world's knowledge base by exploring stories that would otherwise go untold.

-Alexandra is a journalist and the Editor-in-Chief of The Section Magazine.
+Alexandra is a journalist and contributing editor at The Section Magazine.
 She spent three years covering war, conflicts, politics, and humanitarian issues for English print.
 In 2014, she began to research/cover the migration of Western women to the so-called Islamic State in Syria and Iraq, a topic that previously had received limited and sensationalized coverage in the media.

 Parallel to her freelance reporting, Alexandra Bradford provided research and analysis to the Institute for Strategic Dialogue (ISD) on the risks posed by European females traveling to Syria.
 This formed the basis of a report she co-authored (Becoming Mulan?
 Female Migrants to ISIS).
 This report was the first academic report and policy response investigating the migration of Western women to the Islamic State.

 Alexandra holds a masters degree in Terrorism, Security, and Society from King's College, University of London.
 Her graduate work focused on homegrown terrorism and female radicalization.

 Shannon Korta is the Photo Editor of The Section Magazine.
 She brings with her experience ranging from freelance photographer to media coordinator at LSW Architects and Riff Creative.
 In addition to being passionate about her work at The Section Magazine, and an overall photojournalist junkie, Shannon enjoys traveling and hiking mountains.

 Shannon graduated from Virginia Tech University with a bachelor's degree in Fine/Studio Arts and Photography.